How excited are you to start your Facebook Business page? This is a step-by-step guide that will help you to create a Facebook fan page.

 Facebook will also allow you to change the name of the Page up until you reach 200 fans.
 It might be more difficult for you to change the name when you have over 200 fans.

 Read the Facebook Page Terms.
-After you have read the terms, select the I agree to Facebook Page Terms box and click to get started.
+After reading the terms, select the I agree to Facebook Page Terms box and click to get started.

 You will now be asked to upload your profile picture.
-It is important that your profile picture represents your brand.
+Your profile picture must represent your brand.
 The profile picture is the image that is displayed next to every post published in someone’s newsfeed.

 Once you have uploaded your profile picture, the next step will be to fill out the About Information.